brianwang26/URLShortener/README.md

 # URLShortner
-A web application which creates short URLs from long URLs
+A web application which creates short URLs from long URLs.
+Demo is here: www.youtube.com/watch?v=ReDonEHHb78&feature=youtu.be

 ## Tech Stack
 I implemented this project using Javascript, Express, and MongoDB.
 The frontend for this project can be found in ```index.ejs``` in the "views" folder.
 This is a simple rendering of our web application that allows the user to interact with the features of the URL Shortener.
 The routes for this project can be found in ```server.js``` This specifies the basic POST and GET routes that allow users to submit a long URL that they wish to shorten and be directed to a long URL from a shortened URL.
 Finally, the model for our shortened URL can be found in ```shortURL.js``` in the "models" folder.
 This describes the mongoose Schema on how the data for our URLs will be stored in our database.